Rundēni Parish

-Rundēni parish (Rundēnu pagasts) is located in southwest Ludza District in Latvia.
-It borders on the Pildas, Nirza, Lauderu and Istras parishes of the Ludza District; the Škaunes and Ezernieku parishes of the Krāslava District; and the Kaunatas parish of Rezekne District.
-It is a distance of 33 km from the village of Rundēni at the parish centre up to District centre - Ludza.
+Rundēni parish (Rundēnu pagasts) is located in southwest Ludza Municipality in Latvia.
+It borders on the Pilda, Nirza, Lauderi and Istra parishes of Ludza Municipality; the Šķaune and Ezernieki parishes of Krāslava Municipality; and the Kaunata Parish of Rēzekne Municipality.
+It is a distance of 33 km from the village of Rundēni at the parish centre up to the municipality centre - Ludza.
 Up to Riga, the capital city of Latvia, it is 315 km.

 Population and national structure

 In the Census of 2000, from a population of 800, there were 231 residents of Latvian nationality, 522 Russians, and 23 Belarusians.